bschwal/sos/quickstart/quickstart.rst

       - sos-import-csv --csv
       - 1000 lines of CSV meminfo data

-These files can be obtained from a clone of the wiki under the quickstart directory in the top level of the sos repo.
+These files can be obtained from /home/XXX/sos/quickstart along with these instructions.

 .. code-block:: console